Kon Nakousis

 Kon’s experience includes advising:

-• Elecnor on an approximately $4.2 billion transmission line dispute concerning Project EnergyConnect.
+• Elecnor on an approximate $4.2 billion transmission line dispute concerning Project EnergyConnect.

-• Elecnor on an approximately $400 million dispute concerning the Goyder Wind Farm.
+• Elecnor on an approximate $400 million dispute concerning the Goyder Wind Farm.

 • Acciona on various major disputes concerning each of the Rockingham and Kwinana Waste to Energy projects.